Fatalion/fatcord-plus/README.md

 Just a convenience fork for customization and client compatibility purposes.
+Can't go wrong with White Fatalis, ya know?
 All credit to the original author.